 In about two to three sentences, summarize your professional background, relevant skills, and experience as a graphic designer.
 Use this section to make a strong, eye-catching introduction.
 Emphasize your unique strengths and integrate keywords from the job description to show you’re a good match for the position.

 Consider how you’re a leading force within your field.
 For example, you could mention how you use data-driven insights to enhance your visual storytelling.
-Or, you can tell about how you have a unique ability to streamline design workflows to increase efficiency and productivity.
+Or, you can tell about your unique ability to streamline design workflows to increase efficiency and productivity.

 Senior-Level Profile Example